jup-ag/space-station/docs/3-v6-beta/6-c-sharp-example.md

 ---

 :::info
 Jupiter is fully supported within the Solana.Unity-SDK.
-The core [library](https://github.com/magicblock-labs/Solana.Unity-Core/tree/master/src/Solana.Unity.Dex) is independent of Unity and can be incorporated into Unreal Engine using the library or as a C# backend.
+The core [library](https://github.com/magicblock-labs/Solana.Unity-Core/tree/master/src/Solana.Unity.Dex) is independent of Unity and can be incorporated into Unreal Engine using the UnrealCLR library or in a C# backend.
 :::

 Game developers can effortlessly incorporate Jupiter swaps into their games and achieve cross-platform compatibility without the need to modify a single line of code.